Introduction

 to their latest versions

 .
-This is just about fetching latest versions of binary NuGet packages and most of the time that does not require any manual code modification.
+This is just about fetching the latest versions of binary NuGet packages and most of the time that does not require any manual code modification.

-Meanwhile, upgrade (or migration)
+Meanwhile, an upgrade (or migration)

 Migration is sometimes confused with Database Migration so we refer to it as a upgrade.

-If you update Serenity packages and see that something does not work as it should, you should visit Migrations section on this site to understand what to do.
-It is also a good idea to visit this site before trying a update to see if there are any breaking changes.
+If you update Serenity packages and see that something does not work as it should, you should visit the Migrations section on this site to understand what to do.
+It is also a good idea to visit this site before trying an update to see if there are any breaking changes.

-Premium StartSharp customers can use stargen
+Premium StartSharp customers can use the stargen

 tool to automate updates and upgrades if any.